Phasmids fact sheet

 Phasmids can lay thousands of eggs in their lifetime.
 They lay one egg at a time and flick their abdomen to catapult the egg into the forest.
 Some will stick their eggs to the underside of leaves.

-The female spiny leaf insect can curl up her abdomen to help throw eggs down to the forest floor.
+Female spiny leaf insect curling the tip of her abdomen to flick an egg towards the forest floor.
+This young female spiny leaf insect can curl up her abdomen.
+Once an adult she will throw eggs down to the forest floor.

 Phasmid life cycle